kotobuki/tiny-captioning-tool-for-zoom/README.md

 # Minimal captioning tool for Zoom (Microsoft Cognitive Services version)

-This is a minimal tool to display text recognized by Microsoft Cognitive Services as captions in Zoom.
+This is a minimal tool to display text recognized by Speech Service from Microsoft Cognitive Services as captions in Zoom.

 This is only a minimal tool, and the contents are still under development.
 Therefore, it is not intended to be used as a public service.
 Please refer to TODO.md for plans.